xplorer² Quick Start Guide

 $$Escape for a single $$

 Another kind of token can be used to extract the text of a particular file column.
 The generic format is ${column_name}, e.g. ${size} will fill in the file size as it appears in detailed view mode.
-You can use any of the available columns, which comes handy for mass renaming as e.g. you can use MP3 tags as part of the filename - just make sure you don't use any columns that may insert characters invalid for filenames as * or :.
+You can use any of the available columns, which comes handy for mass renaming as e.g. you can use MP3 tags as part of the filename.

 This modern version of the DOS console automatically follows the browser window, changing its current directory as you browse folders with xplorer².
 The working path is shown on its title bar.
 It receives the output of all $-prompted commands issued from the addressbar and from command scripts, too.

-You can also type commands directly in the console window - that's the purpose of the input field shown in figure 18, as well as deliver input to running programs (e.g. Y/N responses).
-This input area supports path autocompletion with F1 and maintains a history of past commands too.
+You can also type commands directly in the console window - that's the purpose of the input field ("addressbar") shown in figure 45, as well as deliver input to running programs (e.g. Y/N responses).
+This input area supports path autocompletion with <F1> key and maintains a history of past commands too.

 The script generator replicates the command template for each selected file in succession.
 Plain text parts are reproduced verbatim and $-tokens are replaced on a per-file basis.
 If you have 100 files selected then 100 sets of commands will be generated, effortlessly.
 Let's have an example using the template ren "$N" "$B_$01$$.$E" on a selection that comprises 2 files, x2help.htm, x2help.ccs.